-What is Electrical Engineering Technology?
+Why study Electrical Engineering Technology?

-Freshmen applying to this program should also have completed the following college preparatory subjects:
+First-year students applying to this program should also have completed the following college preparatory subjects:

 - English (4 units)

-- Mathematics, including algebra, geometry and either pre-calculus or calculus (4 units)
+- Mathematics including algebra, geometry, and statistics; pre-calc or calc is recommended (4 units)

 - Social sciences (3 units)